[This is an update to a post originally published in 2011]

 Can parents prevent their kids from seeing inappropriate content on YouTube?

 YouTube has a feature call Restricted Mode (formerly called Safety Mode).
 They describe it here as a setting “that helps screen out potentially objectionable content that you may prefer not to see or don’t want others in your family to see on YouTube.”
 It’s not a bad idea to set this on all browsers, computers, and devices that your kids might use.
 It is not foolproof – it won’t filter out everything – but it is one extra layer of protection.

 Another benefit: in restricted mode, user comments are hidden.
 This is a helpful feature.
 Sometimes the video itself is fine, but the comments are rude, mean, and totally inappropriate

-To turn on Safety Mode:
+How to turn on YouTube Restricted/Safety Mode:

 More information is available here on YouTube Help.

-Does Safety Mode Work?
+Does Restricted Mode Work?

 I decided to put Restricted Mode to the test.
 I set the YouTube app on my iPad to Strict filtering and kept the YouTube app on my iPhone to No filtering.
 I did the same search in both apps.
 (I searched for “Big Butts”).
 The search results differed.
 There was more nudity in the results on the iPhone with no filtering.

 On the iPad app using strict filtering, there were still plenty of results for the search term, but with generally tamer results.
 There were some results that kids might find enticing enough to click on, such as “Frozen Elsa’s Big Butt! w/Spiderman” and that struck me as just plain strange.
 (But evidentially it’s quite the phenomenon.)

 This search is just an example.
 Feel free to test out some other search terms and compare.